Pennsylvania Route 478: Route description

 PA 478 begins at an intersection with PA 38 and its concurrency with PA 208 northeast of the borough of Emlenton.
 The highway progresses to the southeast, crossing into Clarion County.
 There, PA 478 enters a partial interchange with I-80, intersecting with the westbound ramps for Exit 45.
 After I-80, PA 478 turns from its southward progression to the southeast, crossing through dense forestry.
 The highway soon turns back to the south, paralleling Freeman Road and entering the borough of St. Petersburg.
-In St. Petersburg, PA 478 becomes Salem Avenue, progressing southeast through residential homes and terminating at an intersection with PA 58 (Main Street).
+In St. Petersburg, PA 478 becomes Salem Avenue, progressing southeast through residential areas and terminating at an intersection with PA 58 (Main Street).

 History

 The alignment of PA 478 began in the 1928 numbering of state highways as an unnumbered state highway.
 However, the next year, the alignment was designated as part of PA 238, which ran from Saint Petersburg to Shippensville.
 This lasted only seven years, when PA 238 was realigned to terminate in Mariasville.
 In 1936, the alignment was replaced with PA 378, which remained intact as its alignment designation until 1961, when I-378 was designated for a freeway in Bethlehem.
 To avoid duplication, PA 378 was replaced with PA 478, a designation that had been unused until that point.
 The alignment has remained intact since.